guettli/intranets/README.md

 # I need your feedback

 Please tell me what is nice and useful or wrong and useless.
-Please write me an email (info.intranet-wiki-guidelines@thomas-guettler.de) or [create an issue](https://github.com/guettli/intranet-wiki-guidelines/issues).
+Please write me an email (info.intranets@thomas-guettler.de) or [create an issue](https://github.com/guettli/intranets/issues).